ASBN - Collaborative Practice

 The Collaborative Practice Agreement must meet the following criteria:

-- Must be complete and legible.
+- Must be complete and legible and on the current, unmodified form.

 - The collaborating physician must have a current AR license to practice under the Medical Practice Act, § 17-95-201.
 The collaborating physician must also have an unrestricted DEA registration number for APRNs who prescribe controlled substances.